akoralexander9-web/akoralexander9-web.github.io/README.md

-<p>I'm a self-taught web developer based in Abuja.
+<p>I'm a web developer based in Abuja.
 I love creating websites that look good and work fast.</p>